qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - calendar invite acceptance does not work consistently
 - accepted google calendar invites don't get added to my calendar
 - hello hope you can help how do i add a email calendar invite to my is calendar when accepting it thank you
-- i'm using gmail google calendar and i am receiving invites from gmail when in use the quick buttons the invite shows as accepted but does not appear on my calendar to get the meeting to appear on my calendar i have to re accept the invite in tbsp i have reported this issue before and it continues to be an issue i can't accept invites via email because they do not appear on my calendar causing me to miss tbsp
+- i'm using gmail google calendar and i am receiving invites from gmail when in use the quick buttons the invite shows as accepted but does not appear on my calendar to get the meeting to appear on my calendar i have to reaccept the invite in gmail i have reported this issue before and it continues to be an issue i can't accept invites via email because they do not appear on my calendar causing me to miss meetings
 - why no calendar support i have to have two email apps just to accept calendar invites because you don't
 - it does not support accepting of calendar invites
 - how to accept calendar invite i have outlook exchange